Speech and Language Pathology

 Binghamton University's Division of Speech and Language Pathology educates future speech and language professionals who will improve the quality of life for children, adolescents and adults dealing with communication and swallowing disorders.

-MS in Speech and Language Pathology
+MS in Speech-Language Pathology

 This graduate degree program prepares competent and dedicated professionals to serve adults and children with communication and swallowing disorders.